greggman/webgl-lint/README.md

 * Checks for out of range access issues and will tell you which attribute/s are out of range

+* Checks that shaders compile.
+On failure prints the shader and tries to highlight errors.

+* Checks that programs link.
+On failure prints the attached shaders.

 * If there is a WebGL error it tries to provide more info about why

   * for framebuffer feedback it will tell you which texture assigned to which uniform and which attachment